-All External Review requests must be sent directly to MAXIMUS Federal Services, the External Review Organization for Texas Children's Health Plan CHIP members.
+All External Review requests must be sent to MAXIMUS Federal Services, the External Review Organization for Texas Children's Health Plan CHIP members.

-To request an External Review, you must provide the following information: name, address, phone number, email address, whether the request is expedited or standard, a completed Appointment of Representative Form (if someone is filing on your behalf) and a summary of the reason you do not agree with Texas Children's Health Plan's decision.
+To request an External Review, you must provide the: name, address, phone number, email address, whether the request is expedited or standard.
+You must also complete the Appointment of Representative Form (if someone is filing on your behalf) and the reason you disagree with Texas Children's Health Plan's decision.

-You must fill out the Health and Human Services (HHS) Federal External Review Request Form that is sent with the denial or appeal letter.
+You must fill out the HHS Federal External Review Request Form that is sent with the denial or appeal letter.
 Include your denial letter from Texas Children's Health Plan when mailing or faxing your request to MAXIMUS.
 If you need this form, Texas Children's Health Plan can provide a copy to you.
-The form is available on Texas Children's Health Plan's website here: texaschildrenshealthplan.org/ExternalReview Send your request for External Review directly to MAXIMUS at:
+The form is available on Texas Children's Health Plan's website here: texaschildrenshealthplan.org/externalreview Send your request for External Review directly to MAXIMUS at:

-MAXIMUS Federal Services State Appeals East 3750 Monroe Avenue, Suite 705 Pittsford, NY 14534
+MAXIMUS Federal Services

+State Appeals East

+3750 Monroe Avenue, Suite 705

+Pittsford, NY 14534

-Fax number: 888-866-6190
+Fax number: 1-888-866-6190

-If you can get on the internet, you can submit the request through the online portal at external appeal.cms.gov under the 'Request a Review Online' option.
+You can send the request through the online portal at external appeal. cms.gov under the 'Request a Review Online' option.

-If you have any questions or concerns during the External Review process, you can call MAXIMUS.
+If you have any questions or concerns during this process, you can call MAXIMUS toll-free at 1-888-866-6205.